CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 ENGINE OIL CHANGE

 Drain the used oil while the engine is warm.
-Warm oil drains quickly completely.
+Warm oil drains quickly and completely.

 1. Place a suitable container below the engine to catch the used oil, then remove the filler cap/dipstick and the drain plug.

-2. Allow the used oil to drain completely, and then reinstall the drain and tighten it securely.
+2. Allow the used oil to drain completely, and then reinstall the drain plug and tighten it securely.

 1. With the engine in a level position, fill to the outer edge of the hole with the recommended oil.